-Parents will receive a mid-term face to face review in January/February as well as an end of year written report in July followed by a face-to-face meeting.
+Parents will receive at least two face to face reviews in the Winter and Spring Terms as well as an end of year written report in July.
+Open classroom events will also allow for learning to be seen and dscussed.
 The reports and consultations are descriptive and give specific areas of success and development alongside assessment results.
 When appropriate, resources will be shared with parents to further support their child at home with their specific areas of need.